 Taxes are made up of both a state and local part, and each local tax jurisdiction has its own specific rate.
-Tax advisors can help clients find efficient ways to legally reduce their tax liability, calculate taxes on various investment portfolios, and find the right deductions and credits applicable, etc. Advisors must keep up to date with the latest tax requirements federal and state to: be effective in providing advice on current tax issues.
+Tax advisors can help clients find efficient ways to legally reduce their tax liability, calculate taxes on various investment portfolios, and identify applicable deductions and credits.
+To be effective in providing advice on current tax issues, advisors must stay up to date with the latest federal and state tax requirements.
 The IRS provides tips to avoid unscrupulous tax preparers and is committed to investigating paid tax return preparers who act improperly.

 Tax advisors may include certified public accounts (CPA), tax attorneys, enrolled agents, and some financial advisors.

-Tax advisors from the University of South Florida (USF) from the Office of the University Comptroller are available to assist departments with a variety of tax matters.
+The Office of the University Comptroller at the University of South Florida (USF) provides advisors to assist departments with a variety of tax matters.
 Anyone can prepare a paid tax return as long as they have an IRS tax preparer identification number (PTIN).
-File a complaint if you have been financially affected by a tax return preparer's misconduct or improper tax preparation practices, you can file a complaint with the IRS.
+If you have been financially affected by a tax return preparer's misconduct or improper tax preparation practices, you can file a complaint with the IRS.

-A tax advisor's relationships with a company seeking to merge or acquire another company may vary from his professional relationship with an executor of assets who seeks to minimize wealth taxes.
-You expect your preparer to be knowledgeable in tax preparation and to file your tax return accurately.
-Don't get lost in the fog of legislative changes, developing tax issues, and recently evolving tax planning strategies in order to provide the best advice.
-If your tax preparer doesn't offer an electronic tax return, it may be a sign that the person isn't doing as much tax preparation as they should be.
+A tax advisor's relationship with a company seeking to merge or acquire another company may differ from their professional relationship with an executor of assets who seeks to minimize wealth taxes.
+You should expect your preparer to be knowledgeable in tax preparation and to file your return accurately.
+It's important for advisors to keep up with legislative changes, developing tax issues, and recently evolving tax planning strategies in order to provide the best advice.
+If your tax preparer doesn't offer an electronic tax return, it may be a sign that they aren't doing as much tax preparation as they should be.